 - In addition to the above sections, you may include several others illustrating your skillset in Languages, Technology, Service, International Experience, Tenure, Community Engagement, Professional Development, Certifications, Licensures, Peer-Review Projects and Presentations, among others.

 As a Certified Professional Resume Writer, with over 12 years experience as the contract coach for four higher education institutions, I have vast experience working with professionals, academicians, scholars, researchers and specialists who use CVs in their work.
-I’m here to help you successfully navigate your journey up the career ladder to tenure, advancement, engagement or a new position entirely.
-Let’s start today building a CV that’s part of an outstanding Career Portfolio.
+My point is that I’ve seen many on the journey up the career ladder to tenure, advancement, engagement or a new position entirely.
+And it’s important to use the right document.